-The good news is that I am a myeloma survivor.
+The good news is that I am a multiple myeloma survivor.
 A long-term MM survivor.
 The bad news is that I live with chronic Afib, nerve damage and a substantial risk of cancer relapse or treatment-related secondary cancer.
+Even moderate exercise is intense for me.

 An important reason for my long-term myeloma survivorship is the fact that I exercise.
 Not intensely but frequently.
-My definition of moderate exercise is a slow 30 minutes on an elliptical.
+My definition of moderate exercise is a slow 30 minutes on an elliptical and 30 minutes lifting weights (reps not weight) alternating days.

 If you are also a MM survivor my guess is that you are always on the look-out for therapies to keep your MM in remission.
 Exercise, frequent, moderate exercise, may be just the ticket.
 I understand that MMers are often tired and exercise may be the last thing on our minds’.